Doxuno

 MEDIATION BEFORE COURT PROCEEDINGS

 In the event of any dispute arising from this Agreement or its operation, the parties agree first to attempt resolution through family mediation with an accredited mediator (Family Mediation Council / Resolution), unless urgent injunctive relief is required.
-Neither party shall issue an application for financial remedy without first attending a Mediation Information and Assessment Meeting (MIAM) pursuant to Practice Direction 3A of the Family Procedure Rules 2010.
+Neither party shall issue an application for financial remedy without first attending a Mediation Information and Assessment Meeting (MIAM) pursuant to Practice Direction 3A of the Family Procedure Rules 2010 and section 10 of the Children and Families Act 2014.
+The parties note the Family Mediation Voucher Scheme administered by the Family Mediation Council (which provides up to £500 towards mediation costs in relevant cases).

-FULL DISCLOSURE, INDEPENDENT LEGAL ADVICE AND TIMING (RADMACHER SAFEGUARDS)
+RADMACHER SAFEGUARDS — DISCLOSURE, INDEPENDENT LEGAL ADVICE AND TIMING

 Each party has provided full and frank financial disclosure to the other, including schedules of assets, liabilities, income, pensions and business interests, and has had the opportunity to raise questions and request further information.
 Each is satisfied that the disclosure meets the requirements of Radmacher v Granatino [2010] UKSC 42 and Livesey v Jenkins [1985] AC 424.